When Did They Stop Using Asbestos in Homes?

 Understanding the Timeline and Legal Ban

-Asbestos was once hailed as a “miracle material” for its heat resistance, durability, and insulation properties.
-For decades, it was widely used in residential construction—particularly in insulation, floor tiles, roofing materials, and textured ceilings.
-However, as the severe health risks associated with asbestos exposure became evident, regulations surrounding its use began to tighten.
+Asbestos was once hailed as a “miracle material” for its heat resistance, durability, and insulating capabilities.
+For decades, it was widely used in residential construction—especially in insulation, floor tiles, roofing materials, and textured ceilings.
+However, growing awareness of its severe health risks prompted a series of regulatory crackdowns.

 Asbestos Use in Residential Construction: A Historical Overview